Finreim Oy

 6. What are the rights of the Data Subject?

-A Data Subject is entitled to have access to personal data concerning him or her in the register, managed by Finreim, and to request Finreim to correct, update or remove personal data at any time.
+personal data concerning him or her processed by Finreim, and to request Finreim to rectify inaccurate personal data and, where applicable under data protection law, to erase personal data.
 To the extent required by applicable data protection law, a Data Subject has a right to object or restrict data processing and request data portability, i.e. the right to receive the personal data in a structured, commonly used machine-readable format and transmit the personal data to another controller.

 Data Subjects should acknowledge that certain information is strictly necessary for the performance of a contract or for compliance with a legal obligation of Finreim, which may restrict the Data Subject’s rights listed above.